SAP/spartacus-docs/_pages/home/updating-to-version-2211.35/modernize-apps-migrated-from-6.8-to-2211.19.md

 SERVER_REQUEST_ORIGIN="http://localhost:4200" npm run prerender
 ```

-Note: Remember to replace "http://localhost:4200" with the real target domain where you want to deploy your prerendered pages, especially if you are deploying for production.
+**Note:** Remember to replace "http://localhost:4200" with the real target domain where you want to deploy your prerendered pages, especially if you are deploying for production.
 Otherwise, some composable storefront SEO features might not work properly.
-For eample, [Canonical URLs](https://help.sap.com/docs/SAP_COMMERCE_COMPOSABLE_STOREFRONT/eaef8c61b6d9477daf75bff9ac1b7eb4/e712f36722c543359ed699aed9873075.html?version=2211#loio98befe9ef9ae4957a4ae34669c175fd5) might point to a wrong domain, or [Automatic Multi-Site Configuration](https://help.sap.com/docs/SAP_COMMERCE_COMPOSABLE_STOREFRONT/eaef8c61b6d9477daf75bff9ac1b7eb4/9d2e339c2b094e4f99df1c2d7cc999a8.html?version=2211) might not recognize the base-site correctly (for example, if some regexes configured in the CMS for base-site recognition depend on the domain name).
+For example, [Canonical URLs](https://help.sap.com/docs/SAP_COMMERCE_COMPOSABLE_STOREFRONT/eaef8c61b6d9477daf75bff9ac1b7eb4/e712f36722c543359ed699aed9873075.html?version=2211#loio98befe9ef9ae4957a4ae34669c175fd5) might point to a wrong domain, or [Automatic Multi-Site Configuration](https://help.sap.com/docs/SAP_COMMERCE_COMPOSABLE_STOREFRONT/eaef8c61b6d9477daf75bff9ac1b7eb4/9d2e339c2b094e4f99df1c2d7cc999a8.html?version=2211) might not recognize the base-site correctly (for example, if some regexes configured in the CMS for base-site recognition depend on the domain name).

-Note: the same workaround has been documented also for new Angular 17 apps in the [KBA 3460211](https://me.sap.com/notes/3460211).
+**Note:** the same workaround has been documented also for new Angular 17 apps in the [KBA 3460211](https://me.sap.com/notes/3460211).

 # Next